D-Emerald/D-Emerald/readme.md

 ## About Me

-I'm a Cyber Security student and aspiring ethical hacker.
+I'm a Cyber Security student building practical skills in ethical hacking, security testing, and vulnerability research.

-Once a mechanical plumber, I traded in my blueprints and shifters for VMs, Kali, and the questionable decision to voluntarily fight computers instead of plumbing problems.
+I started my career as a mechanical plumber and, since 2022, have traded in my blueprints and shifters for VMs, Kali, a mouse and keyboard, and the questionable decision to voluntarily test human- and AI-built systems and applications instead of plumbing problems.

-Apparently, leaking pipes weren't enough.
-Now I'm dealing with leaking ports.
+Definitely a different approach to a career choice... apparently, leaking pipes weren't enough for me.
+Now I'm looking for leaks in places where what's flowing through them is just as valuable as water is to infrastructure and vegetation.
+Turns out computers have leaks too, they just don't come with a shut-off valve to patch things up quite so easily.

 ## Current Focus